nirvannar/DisasterResponsePipeline/IntroReadMe.md

 ```

 ## Project Motivation <a name="Project-Motivation"></a>
-For this project, I used data set containing real messages that were sent during disaster events.
-A combination of the characteristics and the tourists location and base and appetite for distance travel will allow the traveller to use a combination of analyses to pick the locations for leisure travel purposes.
+For this project, I used a data set containing real messages that were sent during disaster events.
+Different visualisations and analyses of data can assist disaster relief organizations such as [The Red Cross](https://www.redcross.org/about-us/our-work/international-services/international-disasters-and-crises.html), [The International Rescue Committee](https://www.rescue.org/) and [the United Nations Office for the Coordination of Humanitarian Affairs](https://www.unocha.org/)

 **_Business Problem Understanding_**